Wendy Tan White

-Wendy Tan White MBE (born 1970) is a British technology entrepreneur and technology investor.
+Wendy Tan White MBE is a British technology entrepreneur and technology investor.
 She is the CEO of Intrinsic, a robotics software company under Alphabet Inc.

 She was previously a partner at BGF, a £2.5bn growth capital fund focusing on early stage ventures.
 She was the co-founder and former CEO of the Moonfruit website builder platform and former general partner at Entrepreneur First.
 In January 2019, Tan White joined Alphabet's moonshot company X as Vice-President.

-Tan White is a board trustee of the Alan Turing Institute and member of the Digital Economic Council.
+Wendy is the Chair, Imperial College US Advisory Board, the visiting Clore Innovation professor at RCA and a member of World Economic Forum’s 2030 Vision Technology Leaders Group.
 She was named one of the Fifty Most Inspiring Women in European Tech in 2017 and Women in IT Awards Business Role Model of the Year 2017 and Entrepreneur of the Year in 2011, she is an advocate for women entering the technology and investment sector.

 Early life and education

-Wendy Tan White was born in Salford, Lancashire, England in 1970.
+Wendy Tan White was born in Salford, Lancashire, England.
 Her father is a Burmese émigré and her mother a native of Sarawak, Malaysia.
 The family moved several times to accommodate her father's work in IT, residing in Cumbernauld, Scotland, and in Reading, where her mother also worked in IT.